Postgraduate Year One (PGY1)

-- All residents will have off Thanksgiving and the day-after-Thanksgiving.
+- All residents will have Thanksgiving and the day following Thanksgiving off.

 Residents are required to develop and complete a research project.
 Residents will select a research topic based on their clinical interests.
 Faculty and clinical staff will present project ideas during orientation.
 An appropriate preceptor will be selected to guide and supervise the resident.
 Residents will develop a formal research proposal.
 If necessary, the resident will submit the proposal for IRB approval.
 A completed research project form, formal proposal, completed IRB (if required), oral presentation at the Midwest Pharmacy Residency Conference and final written manuscript are required for successful completion of the project.